SEARCH

 6Arts & Crafts

-Bowl made from beeswax and decorated with pressed flowers.
+Homemade beeswax bowls inlaid with pressed flowers.

 For many years, beeswax was used as the ‘resist’ for batik fabrics, basically blocking dye from reaching the protected areas of the cloth so designs and patterns can be formed.